ideas-be/CAMMM-Web-Tool/README.md

 - Check and add the values of the last column for each city in the atlas: https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2310030901 https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2310031101 https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3410026201

-## OOM Pipeline (March-April)
-- Finish the multi-jurisdiction or Metropolitan Area tool
-- Add the BIXI data at Montreal
-- Add the BIXI data at Montreal MA
-- process the Montreal Metropolitan Area
-    - Multimodality
-    - Universal Design
-    - Diversity of services and amenites
-    - Closeness of services and amenites
-    - Transit connectivity
-- process Another CITY CHECK DATA
-    - Multimodality
-    - Universal Design
-    - Diversity of services and amenites
-    - Closeness of services and amenites
-    - Transit connectivity
-- Borrough analysis
-- TOD index
-  - brainstorm
-- Walkability
-- Greenery
-- Route analysis

-## FN Pipeline (March-April)
-- Figma mockup of borough sidebar
-- ~~work on toggle for polygons~~
-- Work on TOD index sidebar
-- Work on Greenery sidebar
-- Work on Walkability sidebar
-- Fix landing page city dropdown

-## Joint Pipeline (March-April)
-- Brainstorm Safety query
-- Heatmap query
-- Work on the article for a journal
-- better explanations in the sidebar
-- Altering the maps with the queries and the side bar
-- Create a landing side bar

-## For the next agenda

-- The other university thingy
-- Discuss color paallette for the borroughs
-- Update on the side-bar
-- brainstorm on the managemente of the Metropolitan area iconografy and side-bar

-## CAMMM v2 UI Task List
-- Dynamic query rating on sidebar
-- Add transit option horizontal scrollable list
-- Implement Multimodality and Services UI (dummy)

 ## Cluster and Hub Categories
     Small Cluster - 1-2 bus stops